dralgroup/mlatom/README.md

 `python3 -m pip install -U MLatom`

+## Integrated gradients (IGs)
+Codes to calculate IGs for cis−trans isomerization of azobenzene are located in `IG/`

+File Description:

+`IG.py`: main script for IG calculation.
+Here is an example of initial conditions in forward trajectories.

+`azobenzene.ic`: redundant internal coordiantes of azobenzene

+`azobenzene.xyz`: equilibrium geometry of azobenzene

+`traj58_117200.xyz` and `traj58_117200.vxyz`: geometry and velocity files of azobenzene 10fs before transition

 # How to use this code
 The main program is located in the `MLatom_GICnet/MLatom.py`.